DoganK01/YOLOV7-OBJECT-COUNTER-V1.2/README.md

-Counting Close People with Yolov7
+Social Distance with Yolov7

-- Censoring and counting all cigarettes on the screen and saving smoker's faces in the folder or any database
-- Useful for public non-smoking areas
+- Count all objetcs by classes and works perfetcly on every image or on a video
 - Code can run on Both (CPU & GPU)
 - Video/WebCam/External Camera/IP Stream Supported

 # Sample Videos:
 https://www.youtube.com/watch?v=nB8L54-ejgQ